vinod-kha/Amazon-deployment/README.md

-# Deploying Amazon Webpage in Docker Container with Terraform, AWS EC2 , Jenkins, SonarQube, OWASP Dependency Check, and Docker.
+# Deployment of Amazon clone app using Terraform and jenkins ci-cd

 ## Overview